Create a bespoke document in minutes, or upload and review your own.

 What should be included in a Heads of terms?

-- Parties and Basic Information: Full legal names, registered addresses, and company registration numbers of all parties involved, including their authorized representatives.
+- Party Details: Full legal names, addresses, and company registration numbers of all involved parties

-- Governing Law: Explicit statement that New Zealand law governs the agreement.
+- Governing Law: Confirmation that New Zealand law applies to the agreement

 What's the difference between a Heads of terms and a Terms and Conditions?

-In New Zealand's legal landscape, heads of terms are often confused with Terms and Conditions, but these documents serve distinctly different purposes and operate under different legal frameworks.
-While both documents outline agreements between parties, their scope, binding nature, and implementation vary significantly.
+Heads of terms are often confused with Terms and Conditions, but they serve distinctly different purposes in New Zealand business law.
+While both documents set out important agreements, their scope, timing, and legal effect differ significantly.

-- Level of Detail: Heads of terms capture key commercial points and basic framework, while Terms and Conditions contain comprehensive details about rights, obligations, and operational procedures.
+- Level of Detail: Heads of terms capture broad commercial points and major terms, while Terms and Conditions provide comprehensive details about rights, obligations, and procedures

 Download our whitepaper on the future of AI in Legal